DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 One of the methods we use, is the [MediaLAB Amsterdam](http://medialabamsterdam.com/) design process, which is a problem-solving method that helps create and evaluate solutions in response to challenges.
 In this process one tries to evoke real curiosity in order to make teams feel highly motivated to find answers and solutions.
 This involves lots of iterations, making, prototyping, going out on field studies and testing each idea, concept or prototype with actual users.

 ![](imgs/figure1.png)
-Figure 1.
-MediaLAB Amsterdam Design Process, Research, Translate and Create phase (source: Manual MediaLAB Design Process 2014).
+<p class="caption">Figure 1.
+MediaLAB Amsterdam Design Process, Research, Translate and Create phase (source: Manual MediaLAB Design Process 2014).</p>
 <!--image of bad quality, but gives an idea of what is desired. change icons.-->

 ### <span id="researchtranslatecreate">Research, Translate And Create</span>